-As a residential tenant, you generally cannot deduct your rent from your federal taxes, though some states do offer a house rent tax deduction or apartment rent tax deduction.
-If you have a home office or rent a property for business, you can usually deduct some rent as a business expense.
+As a residential tenant, you generally cannot deduct your rent from your federal taxes.
+That being said, if have a home office or rent a property for business, you can usually deduct some rent as a business expense.

 There's No Federal Rent Tax Credit or Deduction

 Taxpayers who take a standard deduction cannot claim rent payments on their federal tax return.Renters can’t deduct mortgage interest or property taxes on their rental like homeowners, because they do not own the property.

 The only exception would be if your lease agreement states that some of your rent goes towards property taxes, in which case you are able to deduct this amount on your personal tax return.